aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/save-files/_index.md

 When the code is executed, it converts the data of all sheets in the workbook to the TXT format.

 You can modify the same example to save your file to CSV.
 By default, [**TxtSaveOptions.Separator**](https://reference.aspose.com/cells/net/aspose.cells/txtsaveoptions/properties/separator) is comma, so do not specify a separator if saving to CSV format.
+Please note: If you are using the evaluation version and even if the [**TxtSaveOptions.ExportAllSheets**](https://reference.aspose.com/cells/net/aspose.cells/txtsaveoptions/exportallsheets/) property is set to true, the program will still only export one worksheet.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Files-Handling-SaveWorkbookToTextCSVFormat-1.cs" >}}